ch007m/my-kratix-idpbuilder/README.md

 gitea-credential              gitea       giteaAdmin   developer   34d333ee4330d441c3da782fd4bc443a848e5a1b
 ```

-**Remark**: This project only support at the moment to create a single kind cluster !

 ## Test the IDPlatform with a Postgresql promise

 To validate that the platform is working and can operate `promises`, execute the following commands: